SyrianMusic/syrian-music-www/README.md

 ### Releasing

-All commits to master are automatically deployed by Netlify.
+All commits to `main` are automatically deployed by Netlify.

-[^1]: See [Semantic versioning for end-user applications](https://medium.com/@u_glow/making-sense-of-semantic-versioning-for-end-user-software-applications-a3049d97478b) for guidance on versioning.

 <!-- LICENSE
 ## License